It's Alive III: Island of the Alive: Production

-Larry Cohen later said the film began when he went to Warner Bros with Andre De Toth and pitched them the idea of remaking House of Wax (1953).
+Larry Cohen later said the film began when he went to Warner Bros with Andre de Toth and pitched them the idea of remaking House of Wax (1953).
 Warner was not interested.
 However the studio wanted Cohen to make a film for their video division.
 Cohen was only willing to do this if Warner would pay for two films, to be shot back-to-back.
 Warner agreed.
 The two films were sequels to It's Alive and Salem's Lot.
 Both had built-in name recognition ideal for the straight-to-video market.

 It was Cohen's third It's Alive film.

 I thought if I was going to make a third movie, I had to follow this story through to some kind of new and satisfying resolution.
 So, I asked myself some questions: what are these babies like as adults?
 What is the monster going to look like when it physically develops and ages?
 I thought those were important questions to answer and deal with.
 Otherwise, there was no point in making the movie if I was just going to have a load of monster babies running around again, killing people.
 The second film was, to a degree, different from the first because the protagonists were trying to save the monsters.
 In the third film, we got all of the monster birth stuff out of the way in the prologue and gave the audience their horror.
 The rest of the movie was more of an exploration of Jarvis' character and the progress of the monster children.
 I thought that differentiation from the events of the previous pictures made Island of the Alive a worthwhile project.

-Cohen says the theme of the film were encapsulated in one of the opening scenes, where Michael Moriarty's character argues for his son's existence.
-Cohen:
+Cohen says the theme of the film were encapsulated in one of the opening scenes, where Michael Moriarty's character argues for his son's existence: